 Have a Bonfire

-If you are looking for a free spot to have a bonfire, look no further than Fletcher Park, just across from 8th Day Distillery in the Circle City Industrial Complex.
+If you are looking for a free spot to have a bonfire, look no further than Fletcher Park, just across from the Circle City Industrial Complex.
 There is a community bonfire pit along with a stack of logs available for public use.

-If you don’t mind spending slightly, top in SoChatti for delicious chocolates or 8th Day Distillery for specialty fall cocktails at a reasonable price.
+If you don’t mind spending slightly, stop in SoChatti for delicious chocolates or 8th Day Distillery for specialty fall cocktails at a reasonable price.

 Stroll a Pumpkin Patch